-- B. A regular part-time employee shall be granted sick leave credits in the same proportion that his/her part-time service bears to full-time service. - C. Sick leave shall be granted, at the discretion of the Appointing Authority, to an employee only under the following conditions: - 1.
-When an employee cannot perform his/her duties because he/she is incapacitated by personal illness or injury; - 2.
-An employee may use up to a maximum of sixty (60) days per calendar year for the purpose of: - a. caring for the spouse, child, foster child, step-child, parent, step-parent, brother, sister, grandparent, grandchild, parent or child of spouse, person for whom the employee is legal guardian, or a relative living in the household who is seriously ill; or - b. parental leave due to the birth or adoption of a child, to be concluded within twelve (12) months of the date of the birth or adoption.
-Eligible employees utilizing sick leave under this Section shall not be required to submit a medical certification, unless the appointing authority has reason to believe that the birth or adoption claim was not genuine.
-This leave benefit shall be in addition to the ten (10) days of paid leave set forth in Section 8.7.1 below. - 3.
-An employee may use up to a maximum of ten (10) days of accrued sick leave in a calendar year in order to attend to necessary preparations and legal requirements related to the employee's adoption of a child, except that in no event may an employee charge more than a total of sixty (60) days of accrued sick leave in a calendar year for adoption related purposes. - 4.
-When through exposure to contagious disease, the presence of the employee at his/her work location would jeopardize the health of others.
+- 6. An employee may use up to a maximum of sixty (60) days per calendar year for the purpose of: - a. caring for the spouse, child, foster child, step-child, parent, step-parent, brother, sister, grandparent, grandchild, parent of child of spouse, person for whom the employee is legal guardian, or a relative living in the household who is seriously ill; or; - b. parental leave due to the birth or adoption of a child, to be concluded within twelve (12) months of the date of the birth or adoption.
+Eligible employees utilizing sick leave under this Section shall not be required to submit a medical certification, unless the Employer has reason to believe that the birth or adoption claim was not genuine.
+This leave benefit shall be in addition to the ten (10) days of paid leave set forth in Section 8.7.1 below. - 7.
+An employee may use up to a maximum of ten (10) days of accrued sick leave in a calendar year in order to attend to necessary preparations and legal requirements related to the employee's adoption of a child, except that in no event may an employee charge more than a total of sixty (60) days of accrued sick leave in a calendar year for adoption related purposes. - D. A full-time employee shall not accrue full sick leave credit for any bi-weekly pay period in which he/she was on leave without pay or absent without pay.
+Instead the employee shall accrue sick leave credits based on the hours paid within the bi-weekly pay period. - E. Upon return to work following a sick leave in excess of five (5) consecutive work days, or when the Employer has reason to suspect that an employee is unfit for duty, an employee may be required to undergo a medical examination by an Employer appointed physician to determine his/her fitness for work.

-- 5. When appointments with licensed medical or dental professionals cannot reasonably be scheduled outside of normal working hours for purposes of medical treatment or diagnosis of an existing medical or dental condition. - 6.
-When an employee is absent due to the excessive use of alcohol or narcotics, becomes and continues to be an active participant in an approved counseling service program. - 7.
-An employee shall be entitled to use up to ten (10) days of accrued sick leave per calendar year for necessary preparations and/or legal proceedings related to foster care of DSS children, such as foster care reviews, court hearings and MAPS training for pre-adoptive parents.
-HRD may approve a waiver of the ten (10) day limit if needed for difficult placements.
-In addition, an employee may use the one day per month of paid leave available to employees for volunteer work under the Commonwealth's School Volunteer or Mentoring programs for the above cited foster care activities. - D. A full-time employee shall not accrue sick leave credit for any month in which he/she was on leave without pay or absent without pay for a total of more than one (1) day. - E. Upon return to work following a sick leave in excess of five (5) consecutive work days, or when the appointing authority has reason to suspect that an employee is unfit for duty, an employee may be required to undergo a medical examination by an Employer appointed physician to determine his/her fitness for work.
 If the examination by the Physician reveals that the employee is fit for duty, the employee will immediately return to duty without loss of wages or leave.
 If the examination by the Physician reveals that the employee is unfit for duty, the employee's own leave time will run from the time the employee left the work location.
-The employee, if found unfit for duty and if he/she desires, may then receive an examination by a physician of his/her own choice.
-The employer will bear the costs of the employee's initial examinations under this paragraph E. - F. Sick leave must be charged against unused sick leave credits in units of one-half hour or full hours, but in no event may the sick leave credits used be less than the actual time off. - G. An employee having no sick leave credits, who is absent due to illness may, at the employee's discretion, be placed on available vacation leave under Article 9.
-Additionally, the Appointing Authority may grant such employee a leave of absence without pay or an extension of a leave of absence without pay only upon the written request of the employee.
+The employee, if found unfit for duty and if he/she desires, may then receive an examination by a physician of his/her own choice and at his/her expense.
+If the employee's physician finds that the employee is fit to return to work, the employee shall not be returned to work unless and unit a third physician appointed from a panel agreed by the Union and Employer examines the employee and determines that the employee is fit for duty.
+The Employer will bear the costs of the employee's initial examinations and the examination by the physician appointed from the panel under this paragraph E. - F. Sick leave must be charged against unused sick leave credits in units of fifteen (15) minutes, but in no event may the sick leave credits used be less than the actual time off.

+G. An employee having no sick leave credits, who is absent due to illness or injury may, upon the Employer's approval which will not be unreasonably withheld, be placed on available vacation leave under Article 9.
+Additionally, the Employer may grant such employee a leave of absence without pay or an extension of a leave of absence without pay upon the written request of the employee.